Avexiis/Gatekeeper/README.md

 2. The user clicks the **"Verify"** button.
 3. The bot sends an ephemeral message with a CAPTCHA image and two buttons: **"Answer"** and **"New CAPTCHA"**.
    - **"Answer"**: Opens a modal where the user can enter the CAPTCHA text.
-   - **"New CAPTCHA"**: Generates a new CAPTCHA image.
+   - **"New CAPTCHA"**: Generates a new CAPTCHA image, deletes the old one, and resets the timer.
 4. The user enters the correct CAPTCHA text within the specified time limit.
-5. Upon successful verification, the bot assigns the configured verified role to the user.
+5. Upon successful verification, the bot assigns the configured role(s) to the user.
 6. The bot logs the verification event, including the user and server details.
+7. The bot updates its status to reflect the total number of users it's watching over.

 ## Commands